+- 5. Complete the "About You",

+"Demographics", and "Emergency

+Contact" sections with the requested

+information.

-- Complete the "About You", "Demographics", and "Emergency Contact" sections with the requested information. - 6.
-Click the Next button. - Select your method of participation.
+- 6. Click the Next button.

+- 7. Select your method of participation.
 If you intend to enroll in a club, select the New or Returning Member or Volunteer.
 If you just want to register for an event, select to participate but NOT join 4-H at this time.

+- 8. Click the Finish button.